NAS Backup Support

 You can assign the role of a cache repository to a simple backup repository added to the Veeam Backup & Replication infrastructure.
 To assign this role, select the backup repository as a cache repository, as described in Specify File Share Processing Settings.

-To minimize the network load during backup, locate the cache repository closer to the file share in the computer network: at the best they should be one hop away from each other.
+To minimize the network load during backup, locate the cache repository closer to the backup proxy in the computer network: at the best, they should be located on one machine.

 A backup repository is a main storage location where Veeam Backup & Replication keeps all versions of backed up files for the configured period and metadata files.
 Backups stored in the backup repository can be used to quickly restore the entire file share to the state as of a specific restore point.